 Serve this gluten free, aromatic Spicy Vegan Eggplant Casserole with Thai Basil with fresh crusty bread and enjoy with friends or family.
 It tastes great the next day too!

 This Spicy Vegan Eggplant Casserole with Thai Basil was inspired by the fantastic summer brunch recipe ideas featured in this week’s #CookBlogShare.
 Do have a look at this delicious collection if you haven’t seen it yet.
 I am sure you’ll be inspired too (and if you’ve got a recipe to share join the party!).

 The recipe itself was quite spontaneous.
 I came across 2 lovely eggplants and some Thai basil in my fridge I’d forgotten I bought (this happens a lot!).
-I decided to make a light vegetarian dish that would be ideal for sharing at a summer brunch.
+I decided to make a light vegetarian dish that would be ideal as a brunch recipe.

 My Spicy Vegan Eggplant Casserole with Thai Basil is precisely that.
 Plus it is very easy to make (I know I say that a lot but you’ll agree with me when you read the Instructions below).
-It’s not overloaded with too many ingredients, healthy and vegan too!
+It’s healthy, vegan and not overloaded with too many ingredients!

 You may also like this Spicy Quinoa Stuffed Eggplant and this Eggplant Tomato Casserole with Beans.
 Both are vegan, gluten free and super easy to put together.
 Check out also this Easy Spicy Baked Beans recipe.
 A fantastic side dish, perfect to add to you Sunday brunch menu.
 You may also enjoy this one pot, super easy to make Healthy Pasta Bake with Eggplant and Chickpeas.

 Serve this gluten free, aromatic Spicy Vegan Eggplant Casserole with Thai Basil with chunks of fresh crusty bread and enjoy with friends or family - it tastes great either hot and cold!